atomix/atomix.github.io/user-manual/raft-internals.md

 Copycat's Raft implementation uses sessions to provide linearizability for commands submitted to the cluster.
 Sessions represent a connection between a `RaftClient` and a `RaftServer` and are responsible for tracking communication between them.

-Section 6.3 of the [Raft dissertation](https://ramcloud.stanford.edu/~ongaro/thesis.pdf) describes the need for sessions:
+Section 6.3 of the [Raft dissertation][raft-dissertation] describes the need for sessions:

 > Suppose a client submits a command to a leader and the leader appends the command to its log and commits the log entry, but then it crashes before responding to the client.
 Since the client receives no acknowledgment, it resubmits the command to the new leader, which in turn appends the command as a new entry in its log and also commits this new entry.
 Although the client intended for the command to be executed once, it is executed twice.